 There are many ways to define Yoga by modern standards.

-The aim of the lifestyle/practice is to move from simply existing as a basic conditioned animal in the world, to truly living as an enlightened human being while embodied here on Earth.
+The aim of the Yogic lifestyle choice/practice is to purify oneself from simply existing as a dysregulated, conditioned, and/or suffering, animal in the world, to truly living as an enlightened and liberated human being while embodied here on Earth.

 So, What, According To These Eight Areas On The Eightfold Path, is “Yoga?”

-This Self-Realization is the aim of Yoga (a word that means Union).
+This Self-Realization/Liberation is the aim (and True definition) of Yoga (a word that means Union).